 CYCLE (BIKE) MOUNTAIN TRAILS

 There are coastal trails shared with walkers as well as dedicated mountain bike trails.
 Peddle and paddle hire E-bikes, mountain bikes and general purpose bikes for all age groups.
-Check with Peddle and Paddle, About Us for inspiration where to go mountain biking
+Check with Peddle and Paddle for inspiration where to go mountain biking.

 - WHANGAMATA RIDGES MOUNTAIN BIKE PARK, The park has single track trails for all levels of riders from grade 2- 5 single track trails, ideal for families or advanced riders looking for a challenge.